-The average settlement amount for a workers’ comp case in 2018 was $57,859.15.
+The average settlement amount for a workers’ comp case in Michigan for 2018 was $57,859.15.
 Please remember that settlement value depends upon future medical needs, such as surgery and potential wage loss benefits.
 Speak with an experienced workers’ comp lawyer to find out about your own case.

 Can having a lawyer increase the value of a workers’ comp settlement after surgery?

 Insurance companies play games and do not offer top dollar to unrepresented individuals.
 They know it is impossible to win without assistance and make low-ball offers.
 Understanding legal issues is key to getting the highest offer possible.
 An experienced workers’ comp lawyer can increase the value of a settlement through medical and vocational experts.
 Attorney fees are limited to just 10% if no dispute exists and can easily be made up through a larger settlement.